Cineas

-Cineas (Κινέας) was a man from Thessaly and an important adviser of King Pyrrhus.
+Cineas (Κινέας; c.
+350–277 BC) was a Thessalian diplomat and historian who served as an important adviser of King Pyrrhus of Epirus.
 He had a reputation for great wisdom and was a pupil of Demosthenes the orator and was the only man who could be compared in skill with Demosthenes.
 Pyrrhus held him in high regard.
 Cineas was an Epicurean according to Cicero and Plutarch.
-Plutarch wrote that Pyrrhus sent Cineas to many cities in Greece as an ambassador and "used to say that more cities had been won for him by the eloquence of Cineas than by his own arms; and he continued to hold Cineas in especial honour and to demand his services."